-This glazed crumbled tempeh is a deliciously “meaty” vegan topper for any grain bowl or salad.
-Super simple to make, takes just 20 minutes.
+Need a truly quick and easy tempeh recipe?
+This glazed crumbled tempeh is for you.
+A deliciously “meaty” vegan topper for any grain bowl or salad.
+Takes just 20 minutes.

 What Is Tempeh